-Because the principal amount of the Mortgage Loans in a Pool will decline (with the exception of Fixed-Rate Pools containing GPMs and certain ARM Pools which contain ARMs providing for deferred interest) monthly as principal payments, including prepayments, are received, each Certificate Principal Balance (defined to be the principal amount appearing on the face of the related Certificate or, subsequent to the first Distribution Date, the last amount reported to the Holder of such Certificate by the Corporation as the principal balance thereof) will also decline over time.
+Because the principal amount of the Mortgage Loans in a Pool will decline (with the exception of Fixed-Rate Pools containing GPMs and certain ARM Pools that contain ARMs providing for deferred interest) monthly as principal payments, including prepayments, are received, each Certificate Principal Balance (defined as to any Certificate to be the principal amount of Mortgage Loans in the related Pool evidenced thereby) will also decline over time.
 See "Maturity and Prepayment Assumptions."